 Cass Business School offers a stimulating learning and research environment and a reinvigorated PhD program in Accounting.
 The programme is supported by leading accounting experts in areas of financial accounting and capital market research.
 The goal for the Cass PhD programme is for our graduates to gain appointments at top research universities and professional bodies.
 Cass Business School's most recent graduates have been hired by Penn State, London School of Economics, University of Paris and the Bank of England.

-Applicants should consider faculty research interests listed at:
+Applicants should .listed at:

 PhD Students 2015